rijuan0047/cmaes-optimization-of-polarization-independent-grating-couplers/readme.md

 This repository shows the optimization of silicon photonic grating couplers using CMA-ES algorithm.

 This work is part of an M.Tech research project.
 The source code is not publicly shared but can be made available upon reasonable request.
+The full source code will be released upon completion of the research.
 The system architecture is shown below with block diagrams.

 ## Project Overview